WeiNyn/thoth-note/src/welcome.md

 ## 💻 Interface Layout

-RNote has three main views:
+Thoth has three main views:

 1. **Note List** (left panel): Browse and manage your notes
 2. **Editor** (main panel): Write and edit your content